lisushka/talks/transcripts/reinvent-2022-panel.md

 MATTHEW: Yep.
 So normally, for those who have never been, er, keynotes are- well, actually, re:Invent is a queuing- an exercise in queues.
 Erm, but keynotes especially, you have to get there, you know, it starts at 0830, you have to get there at- I don't know, 0730, probably thereabouts? erm, to get a reasonable chance for a- for a good spot.
 Erm, but as a- you know, certain sections of the community get reserved seating, so I think I managed to get in about ten past eight, and, you know, pretty much right up the front.
 So that keynote was well worth it.

 ROB: Cool.
-Dawn did you manage to make it?
+Dawn, did you manage to make it?

 DAWN: I very deliberately didn't go to any of them, because the advice that I got was 'make sure that you get to things like the workshops and the chalk talks which aren't recorded'.
 So, I scheduled my entire re:Invent around going to the things which were not going to be recorded, and came back with some- probably some more interesting insights than I would have got from the keynotes.
 I- I have them on my list to watch back, though.